janvavrina/neows-near-earth-api/README.md

 # neows-near-earth-api
-Web application with a single REST endpoint that takes two date arguments and retrieves the list of near-Earth space objects approaching Earth in that time interval
+Web application with a single REST endpoint that takes two date arguments and retrieves the list of near-Earth space objects approaching Earth in that time interval.

 > All of the command below might need `sudo` depending on your configuration